RN Graduate Nursing

 Q: Do I need to provide any additional paperwork?

 A: To apply for the position, you simply need to submit your completed application.
-If selected for an interview, you will be required to send in three (3) letters of recommendation from your instructors on official letterhead.
-You may have them emailed directly to the Talent Consultant.
+If selected for an interview, you will be required to send in two (2) clinical letters of recommendation from your instructors on official school letterhead and your unofficial transcripts.

 Q: How can I check the status of my application?

-A: When you complete the online application, you will receive a response within 72 hours regarding your application.
+A: When you complete the online application, you will receive a response within 72 hours.
 Please note, due to the large volume of applications we receive, direct contact with the recruiter is limited.

 Q: What happens if I am not selected to move forward in the RN New Graduate process?